Thomas-Rowlands/BioCToOMOP/README.md

 To configure OMOP default concept IDs, such as the "NLP derived" measurement type or "Clinical document" type, the `.env` file located in the *scripts* folder should be modified according to your OMOP CDM installation.

-The CogStack MedCAT model is used within this demonstration, with the model file path specified within the `.env` file.
+The CogStack MedCAT model is used within this demonstration as an example, with the model file path specified within the `.env` file.

 ## Usage